 Title: Associate Professor

 Social and political philosophy, ethics, and international justice

-Values and Vaccine Refusal: Hard Questions in Epistemology, Ethics and Health Care (under contract with Routledge for 2015).
+Values and Vaccine Refusal: Hard Questions in Epistemology, Ethics and Health Care (Routledge: 2016).

 Recent Journal Articles, Book Chapters and Review Essays